zer0def/nginxinc-kubernetes-ingress/docs-web/logging-and-monitoring/prometheus.md

   * `controller_ingress_resources_total`.
 Number of handled Ingress resources.
 This metric includes the label type, that groups the Ingress resources by their type (regular, [minion or master](/nginx-ingress-controller/configuration/ingress-resources/cross-namespace-configuration)). **Note**: The metric doesn't count minions without a master.
   * `controller_virtualserver_resources_total`.
 Number of handled VirtualServer resources.
   * `controller_virtualserverroute_resources_total`.
 Number of handled VirtualServerRoute resources. **Note**: The metric counts only VirtualServerRoutes that have a reference from a VirtualServer.
+  * `controller_upstream_server_response_latency_ms_count`.
+Bucketed response times from when NGINX establishes a connection to an upstream server to when the last byte of the response body is received by NGINX. **Note** The metric for the upstream isn't available until traffic is sent to the upstream.

 **Note**: all metrics have the namespace nginx_ingress.
 For example, nginx_ingress_controller_nginx_reloads_total.